 What’s the cost of living in Tennessee?
 Key expenses to consider

 Learn more about the cost of living in Tennessee.
-Or, if you’d like to speak to a financial advisor, answer a few simple questions below, and we can match you to an expert advisor best suited to meet your needs.
+Or, if you’d like to speak to a financial advisor, answer a few simple questions below, and we can match you to an expert best suited to meet your needs.

-The average cost of living in Tennessee
+What is the average cost of living in Tennessee?

 According to 2021 data from the Bureau of Economic Analysis, the average cost of living in the state is $42,469.

-While according to data gathered in 2022 from MERIC, the Missouri Economic Research and Information Center, the state ranks 10th in a list of states with the lowest to the highest cost of living.
+According to data gathered in 2022 from MERIC, the Missouri Economic Research and Information Center, the state ranks 10th in a list of states with the lowest to the highest cost of living.

 It’s important to note that housing prices can significantly differ across various regions within the state.
-Here are some examples of typical home prices based on Zillow's data:

-The average price of rental apartments nationwide is $1,702.
-The average rent for an apartment in Nashville is $1,787.
+The average price of rental apartments nationwide is $1,748.
+The average rent for an apartment in Nashville is $2,195.

 In addition, understanding these costs in relation to the average salary in Tennessee is crucial for realistic budgeting.

 Utility costs play a significant role in Tennessee's overall cost of living.
-According to Forbes, the average monthly cost is around $431.

 Utility | Average cost in Tennessee |